-There are also single-use bottles, or Einwegflaschen as they are known in German.
-These you probably know best as your cheap 6-pack of 1.5 litre mineral water bottles from your local supermarket.
-Other examples are also common though.
-In many discounters, Coca Cola and Pepsi sell their products in 0.5 litre or 1.25 litre bottles which are single-use.
+Common examples are your cheap 6-pack of 1.5 litre mineral water bottles from your local supermarket.
+In many discount supermarkets, Coca Cola and Pepsi sell their products in 0.5 litre or 1.25 litre bottles which are single-use.

 Why do some places refuse to accept my empties?

 A store’s obligation to accept empties depends on what type of empties they are.
 Or specifically, whether they are single-use or multi-use bottles.